seanfisk/cmake-flymake/README.markdown

 Flymake for the CMake build system
 ==================================

 These are scripts for using the [CMake build system](http://www.cmake.org/) with [Flymake](http://flymake.sourceforge.net/), an on-the-fly syntax checker for GNU Emacs.
 I've found these [scripts](http://wiki.opencog.org/w/Flymake_help) written by Nil Geisweiller on the OpenCog Wiki, but they didn't work immediately for me.
-I'm trying to make them work out of the box.
+I'm hoping that the modified versions now work rather reliably out of the box.
 I was linked to them by [Flymake with CMake on the EmacsWiki](http://www.emacswiki.org/emacs/FlyMake#toc6).

 Dependencies
 ------------